fnproject/tutorials/Flow101/README.md

         v0.3.119
 ```

-The **Flow Server** needs to know how to call the Fn server, so ask Docker which IP address to use.
+The **Flow Server** needs to know how to call the Fn Server, so ask Docker which IP address to use.

 ![user input](../images/userinput.png)
 <!-- The HTML is required to escape Jekyll Liquid template expressions.